 What to do if you think you need a break or are consider leaving University.

 Setting up support through DDSS will help ensure that we are able to offer you all of the support you need to make the most of the MA degree.
-A Learning Support Plan will also act as medical evidence should you need an extension for any of your assessed work.
-It may also be helpful for you to contact your personal tutor or a member of the postgraduate support team to discuss support.
+A Learning Support Plan will also act as medical evidence should you need a related extension for your assessed work.
+It may also be helpful for you to contact the postgraduate support team to discuss support.
 Our PGT disability support document lists many of the frequently-made recommendations for adjustments, and how we address these within the department.

-For students with an impairment that has an affect your written work - such as dyslexia; an autism spectrum condition or pre-lingual deafness - you are likely to be eligible to take part in the University's yellow sticker scheme.
+For students with an impairment that has an affect your written work you are likely to be eligible to take part in the university's yellow sticker scheme.
 You should contact DDSS to discuss eligibility and other support that we may be able to offer.
 Find out more about the yellow sticker scheme and guidance on submission of work.

 Sheffield graduates with existing Learning Support Plans

-Access the Department's anti-racism statement and Race, Equality and Decolonisation Work Party Report.
-As well as University anti-policy information.
+Access history's anti-racism statement and Race, Equality and Decolonisation Work Party Report.
+As well as university anti-racism policy information.